 Konow (2000) runs different versions of these experiments varying the dictator's involvement as a stakeholder.
-In the following discussion, we will only focus on results from the treatment arm where dictators act as impartial spectators, i.e., they have no monetary stakes in their distributional decisions (see also Box 2 for a methodological distinction between stakeholder and impartial spectator designs).
+In the following discussion, we will only focus on results from the treatment arm where dictators act as impartial spectators, i.e., they have no monetary stakes in their distributional decisions (see also Box 4 for a methodological distinction between stakeholder and impartial spectator designs).
 Indeed, Konow (2000) finds support for the accountability principle in his sample of university students from the United States.
-In the discretionary treatment, relative income allocations closely follow the relative output of the paired individuals.
-In the exogenous treatment, the majority of dictators allocate incomes by making equal splits.
+In the treatment where income inequality is caused by differences in production, relative income allocations closely follow the relative output of the paired individuals.
+In the treatment where income inequality is caused by differences in prices, on the other hand, the majority of dictators allocate incomes by making equal splits.

 In his study, Konow (2000) focuses on the accountability principle only.
 Therefore, he does not consider alternative fairness positions such as egalitarianism or libertarianism.
 Yet, his empirical results hint at heterogeneity in the expressed fairness views.
-For example, even under the discretionary income process, several dictator allocations are consistent with egalitarian positions since they split incomes equally regardless of the pair's relative outputs.
+For example, even when differences in production matter for income inequality, several dictator allocations are consistent with egalitarian positions since they split incomes equally regardless of the pair's relative outputs.